 Average Software Development Rates in the IT Industry in Poland

 Average Developer Salary in Ukraine and Poland

 The average entry-level software development expert in Poland with 1–4 years of experience earns up to $48,873 (84,819zł), according to PayScale.
-The salary range of software development specialists in Poland provided by Indeed shows higher figures — an entry-level developer with 1 year or experience earns as much as $5,000 a month and $62,293 a year.
-A senior software development specialist in Poland with 3–5 years in the industry gets a monthly salary of $6,900, which adds up to $83,865 annually.
+The salary range of software development specialists in Poland provided by Indeed shows higher figures — an entry-level developer with 1 year of experience earns as much as $5,000 a month and $62,293 a year.
+A senior software developer in Poland with 3–5 years in the industry gets a monthly salary of $6,900, which adds up to $83,865 annually.

 Average Developer Salary in Poland's IT Industry and Ukraine's IT Industry

 The average salary of a senior software development specialist in Ukraine is $4,000 a month and $48,000 a year.
 The average salary of a middle-level developer in Ukraine is $2,500 a month, which adds up to $30,000 a year.
 According to SalaryExpert, an entry-level software development specialist in Ukraine earns around $1,500 a month and $18,000 a year.

 Average Salary of a Software Developer in Ukraine

 Tech Nominations Ukraine and Poland Have Received by 2020

 In the last decade, Ukraine has repeatedly made an appearance in international tech awards.
 Tech businesses, programmers, and technical universities have all received recognition from prominent institutions.